Skip to main content

 3. Create an Association or a Deployment to assign it to a device.

-4. Watch that device encrypt by looking at properties for the drive on that computer in Explorer or with
+4. Watch the device encrypt by checking the drive properties in Windows Explorer or by running

 manage-bde.exe on that computer.
-The Custom Fields will not update in real time so that is the best way to watch when testing.
+The Custom Fields do not update in real time, so checking locally is the clearest test signal.

 5. Notice what happens if you break the Association.
 The device will decrypt.